MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-common-connectors.md

 ---
 title: "Common connectors guidance | Microsoft Docs"
-description: Learn how to work with frequently used connectors for data sources in Dynamics 365 Customer Insights. ms.date: 11/22/2019 ms.reviewer: "" ms.service: dynamics-365-ai
+description: "Learn how to work with frequently used connectors for data sources in Dynamics 365 Customer Insights." ms.date: 11/22/2019 ms.reviewer: "" ms.service: dynamics-365-ai